GoogleChrome/developer.chrome.com/site/en/docs/crux/methodology/index.md

 The [popularity rank](/blog/crux-rank-magnitude/) metric is a relative measure of site popularity within the CrUX dataset, measured by the total number of navigations on the origin.
 Rank is on a log10 scale (e.g. top 1k, 10k, 100k, 1M, etc.) with each rank excluding the previous (e.g. top 10k is actually 9k URLs, excluding top 1k).
 The upper limit is dynamic as the dataset grows.

 Popularity is provided as a guide for broad analysis, e.g. to determine performance by country for the top 1,000 origins.
-It should not be used to determine an origin's overall popularity on the web.

 #### Notification Permissions {: #notification-permissions-metric }